MIMI-wfp/contributor_guidelines/README.md

 ### Branches

 We would recommend that the main branch in your repository should only contain finalised and clean code, therefore avoid committing changes directly to the main branch.
 Instead, we recommend creating a new branch for any code that is a work in progress, and agreeing a naming convention for branches with your co-collaborators.

-If you would like to learn more about branches, please read the following [documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches).
+(You can learn more about branches [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches))

 Once you are happy that the code in your branch is ready to be merged into the main branch, you can then submit a pull request.